brookiestein/syspowermanager/README.md

         ...
 };
 ```
+Basically if you press the poweroff button, located physically in your computer, SPM's GUI
+will appear showing you the power options you can do with it.

 ### If you have a laptop computer
-If you have a laptop, maybe wish add the next keyboard shortcut:
+If you have a laptop, you may wish to add the suspend's feature it may have.
+For example I have a Lenovo Thinkpad laptop and it has that feature by pressing: FN + F4.
+That key combination, in an X system, is called XF86XK_Sleep, so add the following lines
+to your config.h file.

 #### Define a constant
 As is obvious, first declare a variable (The name is indifferent):